Uber, Motional launch robotaxi service in Las Vegas

-Dec 7 (Reuters) - U.S. ride-hailing firm Uber Technologies Inc UBER.N and driverless tech-maker Motional have launched their public robotaxi service in Las Vegas on Wednesday.
+Dec 7 (Reuters) - U.S. ride-hailing firm Uber Technologies Inc UBER.N and driverless tech-maker Motional said on Wednesday they launched their public robotaxi service in Las Vegas.

 Tough regulatory scrutiny and delayed commercial adoption of autonomous vehicle technology have delayed deployment of robotaxi services, leaving investors worried.